ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       quote: To achieve what we have in the last 12 months is absolutely incredible, and I’m exceptionally proud to see the company reach this record.
-We have always seen growth year on year, but to expand by 20% during a period of much uncertainty, is testament to our team and their performance.
+We have always seen growth year on year, but to expand by 20% during a period of much uncertainty, is testament to our fantastic team and their performance.
 It's been a pleasant surprise to see an increase in opportunity for UK manufacturing and an exciting time for ASL, investing in new people and machinery to meet customer demand.
 We now have a very